 Payment terms out in the open

-Be up front about how you expect to be paid, and include your payment terms in clear language right on the estimate.
-It helps to use short, clear, simple wording like “days to pay” instead of “net”.
-Bring it up in your initial conversation about the estimate – your customers will appreciate your professionalism, and it will minimize the back and forth at the end of a project that can end up getting in the way of payment.
+Bring it up in your initial conversation about the estimate – your customers will appreciate your professionalism.
+It will minimize the back and forth at the end of a project that can end up getting in the way of payment.

 Your estimates are an important communication tool for your business to start every project on the right foot.
 Use them to your advantage to establish credibility, build trust, and most importantly, win more business.